hsanzg/diag-scals/README.md

 A diagonal scaling of a real matrix $A$ with nonnegative entries is a product of the form $XAY$, where $X$ and $Y$ are real diagonal matrices with positive entries on the main diagonal.
-This repository contains C and MATLAB programs for three algorithms to approximately compute diagonal scalings of a given nonnegative matrix that have prescribed row and column sums.
+This repository contains C and MATLAB routines for three algorithms to approximately compute diagonal scalings of a given nonnegative matrix that have prescribed row and column sums.
 The iterative schemes work under different stopping criteria, with two of them